JohnCosta27/RealTimeTradingSystem/log/logbook.md

 Today:
 - Setup docker file for the hub micro service and a docker compose file to allow for easy deployment and development.
 - Created a diagram for the overall system architecture.

+## 25/10/2022
+Connected frontend to the backend using websocket connection.
+I am still a week behind on my plan so I will have to work very hard this week to get back on schedule.